 With two of you it’s a win-win ride

 Ⓒ Edith Ugochi Ohaja 2016

 Hope you enjoyed reading this poem and that you identify somewhat with its theme.
 As is my custom, I’d like to briefly elucidate on it.
-But let me say first off that this is not a Bible lesson or doctrinal manual on how to resolve flesh-spirit conflicts.
-This is what works for me.
+But let me say first off that what I’m about to share is what works for me when it comes to resolving flesh-spirit conflicts.
+I would love everyone to know the Lord Jesus personally and see if they find the stuff here efficacious too in their walk with Him.
 Now let me take it from the top as those in the performing arts would say.

 I find that, sometimes, what I want is not what I need.
 I said sometimes, praise God, because in spite of my human weaknesses and limited vision, there are times my body and my spirit are in agreement, otherwise I’d have destroyed myself long ago.
 For instance, when I’ve worked too hard, everything within me starts screaming, “You need to stop now.
 You need to rest!”
 But those moments of harmony are not the subject of this poem.

 What I want is shaped by the kind of person I am; the environment I’ve grown up in; what I’ve been exposed to in my interactions with others, through the media, etc. What I want may, therefore, be informed by vanity and other sentiments.
 It may arise from aspirations that I consider legitimate or deserving but which are contrary to what God wants for me now.
 It is a flesh thing.